Updated 8-15-24

 “Like other projects we’ve done, this waterfall also gives the impression one is vacationing on some south sea isle — away from everyday life,” says Dave.

 So!
-Travel the world and see some of earth’s waterfall majesty by all means.
-But you can also have some of that awe right in your own yard.
+While enjoying world travel and some of earth’s waterfall majesty, consider how you can also have some of that awe right in your own yard.